rotki/docs/usage-guides/accounts-and-balances.md

 ### Blockchain aggregated balances

 You can see the list of aggregated assets from Blockchain Accounts from menu `Balances > Blockchain Balances`.
+You can also see the breakdown of the assets, which locations they belong to, whether they are in the wallet, or being put into some protocol.

 ![Aggregated list of assets from blockchain accounts](/images/sc_blockchain_balances.png)